Goodrich Court: History

 Samuel Meyrick was an antiquarian with an interest in Welsh history who claimed, incorrectly, to be related to the Welsh prince Owain Gwynedd.
 Meyrick originally intended to buy and restore a genuine Marches castle as his ancestral home, but was unable to acquire one.
 He explored the possibility of buying Goodrich Castle after a visit in 1823; "the very thing to suit us, so exactly that it seems to have been made on purpose"; but was unable to complete negotiations.
 Instead he decided to build his own new castle alongside the ruined castle which he named Goodrich Court.
 Architectural historian Nikolaus Pevsner called it a "fantastic and enormous castellated tower-bedecked house", whilst its siting, directly opposite the genuine Norman castle, a positioning which foreshadowed that of Peckforton Castle and Beeston Castle, caused William Wordsworth to condemn it as "impertinent".

 After Meyrick's death in 1848, Goodrich Court was bought by George Moffatt, a Liberal party Member of Parliament.
 The Moffatts extended the castle, including building new stables in the same style as the original property.
 During the Second World War the castle was used by Felsted School, which was evacuated from Essex to the area.
 The broadcaster Kenneth Kendall recalled life at the court during the evacuation; "The house was furnished with amazing furniture and paintings (with) armour everywhere.
 I remember one boy got stuck inside a Jacobean helmet and had to be rescued by the headmaster."
 When the school relocated at the end of the war the court was stripped of its fittings in 1946 and demolished in 1949.
 The Monmouth Gate, on the road to Ross-on-Wye, is the only significant surviving remnant of the court.

 Architecture

-Designed by the Gothic Revival architect Edward Blore to Meyrick's instructions, Goodrich Court was built of local red sandstone in the neo-gothic style, and although based on the Edwardian architecture seen at Goodrich Castle, to some it more resembled a French chateau.
+Designed by the Gothic Revival architect Edward Blore to Meyrick's instructions, Goodrich Court was built of local red sandstone in the neo-gothic style, and although based on the Edwardian architecture seen at Goodrich Castle, to some it more resembled a French château.
 Enjoying a gatehouse, portcullis, battlements, a moat and towers, it was also noted for the Armoury, a large hall which contained Meyrick's collection of armour.
 Many of the details of the castle utilised the heraldic symbols of Alymer de Valence, a medieval lord at Goodrich Castle in the early 14th century.

 The Monmouth Gate, which remains intact, is described by Pevsner as of "red stone with round towers and machicoulis."
 It is a Grade II listed building.